 Each family is its own culture, so all weddings have a multicultural element.
 However, at weddings such as Emma and Damola's, where their family background starts in different continents, many multicultural couples choose to celebrate their weddings in a fusion event.
-For example, Adedamola comes from a lineage of Nigerian immigrants, so they opted for a two-day celebration: a Nigerian engagement ceremony and a Western wedding.
+For example, Adedamola comes from a lineage of Nigerian immigrants, so they opted for a two-day celebration: a Nigerian engagement ceremony followed by their Western wedding.
 Today I'm showing you their Nigerian Wedding in Old San Juan, Puerto Rico, as part one of a two-blog series of their wedding.

 Planning a Nigerian Destination Wedding in Puerto Rico